richelbilderbeek/bbbq_article/revision/README.md

 > specific alleles derived from DQA and/or DQB.

 @Frans: ik ben het hiermee eens om 'MHC allele' te gebruiken in het stuk en wil dit graag doen.
-Mee eens?
+Mee eens? @Richel het is een beetje ingewikkeld verhaal volgens mij want de B chain in MHC-I doet niet mee aan de peptide binding daarvoor is in dat geval haplotype en allotype functioneel hetzelfde.
+In geval van MHC-II heb je echt naar de combi gekeken oftewel haplotypes.

 > 2. Why the authors stated that MHC alleles are slightly hydrophobic?
 Some
 > of the allotypes they used are highly hydrophilic because they have highly